mariusaustr/filamentphp-tabs-bug/README.md

 ## Bug Description

 I have created a sample project where Filament Form Tabs do not seem to behave as expected.
 Wrong Tab content is shown or content goes missing when `live()` and `hidden()` form elements are utilised.
+The form is built in `App\Filament\UserResource::form()`.

 ## Steps to reproduce